Scope-Infrastructure-Calismalari/devops-cicd/ch14-argocd-sample-project.md

 #### Previous Chapter: [13 - Argo CD - Installation to Local Machine](ch13-argocd-installation-to-local-machine.md) | Next Chapter: [15 - Argo CD - Installation to K8s Cluster](ch15-argo-cd-installation-to-k8s-cluster.md) | Return to [Main Page](README.md)
 ---

-## *In this example we will see how to install and run the fully automated CD pipeline with the Argo CD application for K8s configuration changes*
+In this example we will see how to install and run the fully automated CD pipeline with the Argo CD application for K8s configuration changes.
+We need:

-### In this sample application we need

 - Git repo with "deployment" and "service" yaml files,